brandonhippe/Indoor-Air-Quality-Monitor/README.md

 particle count or PM2.5, carbon dioxide (CO2) concentration, and ventilation air speed.</p>
 <br>
 <p>
-Regarding CO2, "Statistically significant decrements occurred in cognitive performance (decision making, problem resolution) starting at 1000 ppm (Satish et al., 2012)" .
+Regarding CO2, Statistically significant decrements occurred in cognitive performance (decision making, problem resolution) starting at 1000 ppm .
 It is also a good proxy for ventilation; high CO2 levels mean the room is poorly ventilated, which increases the risk of passing airborne diseases such as COVID.
 After I finish Zoom meeting in a closed room at home, the CO2 level is often over 1200!</p>